 People who wish to drive a commercial vehicle would need a CDL driver’s license .
 Driving safely is very much essential whether you are a CDL driver or any other class driver.
-A general knowledge of safe driving along with abiding the traffic rules and regulations is very essential for all CDL drivers.
-The candidate will have to pass the test (both written as well as behind the wheels test) on the safety information in order to obtain a CDL license.
+General knowledge of safe driving along with abiding by the traffic rules and regulations is very essential for all CDL drivers.
+The candidate will have to pass the test (both written as well as behind-the-wheels test) on the safety information in order to obtain a CDL license.
 Having appropriate knowledge on hazardous materials and wastes is also necessary for a candidate wishing to become a CDL driver.
 DMV publishes Safety guidelines here

 - You should also inform the employer about your violations within 30 days of the incident.
 This holds true for any kind of vehicle.

-- In case your CDL license is suspended or cancelled or revoked or disqualified, you should be notifying your employer with just 2 business days.
+- In case your CDL license is suspended or canceled or revoked or disqualified, you should be notifying your employer within just 2 business days.

 - Without a CDL, no one will be able to drive a commercial vehicle legally.
 The court is liable to fine you $5,000 or jail you for violating any of these rules.

 - The employer is liable to suspend you from the job if your CDL is expired or do not have CDL or have more than one license.
 At any time you can be fined $5,000 or jail the violating driver.

 - You must notify and surrender your hazardous materials endorsement to the state-issued CDL within 24 hours of being convicted of an accident.
 The jurisdiction, military or civilian should be notified that you are not found guilty of insanity or mental institution.

 - The motor vehicle licensing agency should be notified within 30 days of convicting of any traffic violation which excludes any parking violations.